J4502-SS16/class/README.md

 * GitHub Desktop (aka the cat app) [For Mac](https://desktop.github.com) | [For Windows](https://desktop.github.com)

+* We'll also be using Slack to communicate.
+You can use it in a browser, or with a mobile app, but we also highly recommend the [desktop app](https://slack.com/apps).

 You should also have a browser on your computer.
 More than one is even better!
 A few we recommend are:

 * [Safari](https://support.apple.com/en-us/HT204416)